 Coventry City Council’s Cabinet will have a slightly new look for the coming year.

-“With Pat taking on the important role of Cabinet Member for Children and Young People and joining our other experienced Cabinet members, we have a dedicated and talented team in place that is committed to providing quality governance and services to the people of Coventry.
+“Our new additions join our other experienced Cabinet members, meaning we have a dedicated and talented team in place that is committed to providing quality governance and services to the people of Coventry.

-“These are very exciting times for our city but also very tough times for local authorities, with Government cuts and shrinking budgets.
-These changes will make sure we are ready to face the challenges and opportunities ahead.”
+“These are very exciting times for our city but also very tough times for local authorities for reasons that are well documented.
+I believe these changes will make sure we are well-placed to meet our objectives and priorities over the next 12 months.”

-All of the changes will come into effect at Coventry City Council’s Annual Meeting on Thursday 17 May 2018.
+All changes and appointments of chairs to all Coventry City Council committees, will come into effect at Coventry City Council’s Annual Meeting on Thursday 16 May.